These courses are listed by approved training centres. Please contact them directly regarding payments and availability queries.

 • Diets for people with dementia

-• Standard 9 - Awareness of Mental Health, dementia and learning difficulties
+• Standard 9 - Awareness of Mental Health and Dementia

 • What is dementia